 Deferred contributions represent unspent resources that are related to expenditures for subsequent periods.
-The deferred contribution balance relates to funds received by the organization for music equipment, stained glass for the reflection room, white boards, clocks and personal care products.
-As the expenses related to these programs are incurred, the balance of the deferred contributions account will be reduced.
+The deferred contribution balance relates to funds received by the organization for music equipment, stained glass for the reflection room, white boards, clocks, personal care products and transfer blankets.
+As the expenses related to these resources are incurred, the balance of the deferred contributions account will be reduced.

-2020 2019
+2021 2020

-Opening balance \$ 8,091 \$ =

-Amount received in the year 1,000 8,091

-Expenses recognized in the year - (8,091)
+Opening balance Amount received in the year Expenses recognized in the year \$ 1,000 \$ 1,000 (2,000) 8,091 1,000 (8,091)

-Closing balance \$ 1,000 \$ 8,091
+Closing balance \$ - 9 5 1,000